Payment for goods and sending money:

 Each page was a tear-off cheque on the right and a stub on the left.
 All that the person writing the cheque had to do was to fill in the name of the recipient, the date, the amount in both words and figures and then sign.
 The stubs were for keeping records of used cheques, and they remained bound in the book.

 A new cheque book arrived though the post when the bank's records showed that the older one neared its end.
+The cost was debited to the customer's account, as explained on the page about stamp duty.

 Every so often - quarterly I seem to remember - banks returned cashed cheques to their customers.
 These cashed cheques were rubber stamped with 'Paid' so that the customer could check that their cheques had been submitted for payment and that the bank had paid out on them.